Characters from the various games of the First-Person Shooter franchise Call of Duty.

 - Token Minority: He is Afro-American.
 The first one playable in the franchise.

 - Weapon of Choice: Armed with the M3 Grease Gun, the only one that appears in the game.

 - Heroic Sacrifice: After spotting a German sniper, he shoves Alexsandr away to take the bullet.

 - Justified Tutorial: His only purpose in the first mission was to guide you through the level and teach you the basics.

-- We Hardly Knew Ye: Dies in the first level.
+- We Hardly Knew Ye: Dies in the second level.

 Sgt.
 Bob Starsky

 - Actor Allusion: He is portrayed by Brian Johnson of AC/DC fame.
 One of his lyrics appears in the game.Starsky: Alright!
 Get ready to break, and ready to dash!

 - Sergeant Rock: Gives orders to Carlyle despite sharing the same rank.